Yordan Alvarez Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 14th in MLB.

-- The Mariners have the sixth-ranked team ERA across all league pitching staffs (3.55).
+- The Mariners' 3.60 team ERA ranks seventh across all MLB pitching staffs.

-- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to surrender the second-fewest home runs in baseball (24 total, 0.7 per game).

+- The Mariners will look to Miller (0-0) in his second start of the season.

+- In his most recent time out on Wednesday, the righty tossed six innings against the Oakland Athletics, allowing one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.